 LFREM, authorised by the Autorité des Marchés Financiers under number GP 07000038 on 26 June 2007 (AMF).
 Professional Card issued by the Paris Police Prefecture - Real estate transaction number T12056.

-To view the compensation policy implemented by La Française Real Estate Management, click here.
+To view the remuneration policy implemented by La Française Real Estate Management, click here.

 La Francaise Group UK Finance Limited

 La Française Group UK Finance Ltd is a private limited company registered at Companies House in England and Wales under company number 4717154 and having its registered office at 78 Brook Street, London, W1K 5EF.

 Simplified joint stock company with share capital of EUR 2,483,720 - registered with the Paris Trade and Companies Register under number 450 500 012 – VAT number FR 18450500012

 To view the remuneration policy implemented by New alpha asset Management, click here.